Sir Henry Wilson, 1st Baronet: Truce

 Wilson thought the Truce of 11 July 1921 "rank, filthy cowardice" and hoped it would break down, so that an extra 30,000 troops could be sent to crush Sinn Féin, and thought Lloyd George's plan to withdraw from the interior and control major cities and ports ("withdrawal and blockade") "as ridiculous as it was impossible".

 In June 1921 Lloyd George complained that he could "never get a sane discussion" with Wilson.
-When Wilson told him (5 July) that he "did not speak to murderers" and would hand de Valera over to the police on his forthcoming visit to London the Prime Minister replied "Oh nonsense.
+When Wilson told him that he "did not speak to murderers" and would hand de Valera over to the police on his forthcoming visit to London the Prime Minister replied "Oh nonsense.
 In public life we must do these things".
-This appears to have been the final break between Wilson and Lloyd George – despite the urgings of Worthington-Evans Wilson did not meet the Prime Minister again until 10 February 1922, Wilson sending deputies to Cabinet when asked for his advice.
-In October 1921 Lloyd George complained that Wilson was "very difficult" and he was not sad that his term of office was almost up.
-Lord Derby thought Wilson had allowed his personal feelings to get the better of his duties as a soldier.
-Wilson thought the Irish Treaty (6 December 1921) a "shameful & cowardly surrender to the pistol" by a "Cabinet of Cowards" and, correctly predicting civil war in Ireland, was keen to get out before "one set of murderers" (the Irish government) asked for British military aid against "another set of murderers".
+This appears to have been the final break between Wilson and Lloyd George – despite the urgings of Worthington-Evans Wilson did not meet the Prime Minister again until 10 February 1922.
+Wilson thought the Anglo-Irish Treaty a "shameful & cowardly surrender to the pistol" by a "Cabinet of Cowards" and, correctly predicting civil war in Ireland, was keen to get out before "one set of murderers" (the Irish government) asked for British military aid against "another set of murderers".

-On 3 August 1921 Wilson, who had been elected a member of the Royal Yacht Squadron at Cowes the previous year, almost drowned in a yachting accident.
+On 3 August 1921 Wilson, who had been elected a member of the Royal Yacht Squadron the previous year, almost drowned in a yachting accident.

-Wilson's farewell address at Staff College (December 1921) was entitled "The Passing of the Empire".
-His last act as CIGS (January 1922) was to argue against Geddes' recommendation of further army cuts of 50,000 men (from 210,000) and £20m off the £75m estimates, leaving only 4 battalions in Ulster.
+Wilson's last act as CIGS (January 1922) was to argue against Geddes' recommendation of further army cuts of 50,000 men and £20m off the £75m estimates.
 The proposed cuts were scaled back after a review by Churchill, former War Secretary.

 Member of Parliament and Ulster adviser

 Wilson was offered a seat in the devolved Northern Ireland parliament and a probable ministerial post at Stormont.
 There was also talk of an English seat, but he agreed to stand (for Westminster) for North Down, provided it was only for one parliament, that he was unopposed and that it only cost him £100-£200.
 He was also advised that a parliamentary seat would make it easier to pick up company directorships.

-He resigned from the army, being replaced as CIGS by The Earl of Cavan on 19 February 1922, and was elected on 21 February 1922.
+He resigned from the army, being replaced as CIGS by Rudolph Lambart, 10th Earl of Cavan on 19 February 1922, and was elected as a Ulster Unionist on 21 February 1922.
 Although the Conservatives were still officially supporting the Lloyd George Coalition, Wilson wrote that all his energies would be devoted to overthrowing the present government.
 He spoke seven times as an MP, twice on the army estimates and five times on Ireland.